• FAQ

 10. Will we have an elective class each semester?

-• No, you will only have one elective class, psychology or exploring research.
-It will be scheduled either in the Fall or Spring semester.
+• You will only have one elective class, psychology or exploring research.
+It will be scheduled either in the fall or spring semester.

 11. How would you recommend setting up a planner to keep track of assignments?